jcampbellGoPuff/main-repo/desktop-tools/README.md

 egrep -l $(find . -type f -print | egrep -l forEach) iterate
 ```

-If the above command works right, we would expect to see all the files because they contain both strings:
+We would expect to see all the files as follows because they contain both strings:

 ```
 ./src/array-utils.js